 Stylish, comfortable and guaranteed to keep your toes toasty in chillier weather, boots are the ultimate year-round staple.
-Given how fabulously versatile they are, it’s no surprise that many of us want to incorporate them into our work wardrobes too, especially in winter months.
-But when you’re used to wearing them casually, how do you wear boots in a way that will get your boss’ seal of approval?
+Given how fabulously versatile they are, it’s no surprise that many of us want to add them to our work wardrobes - particularly in those icy winter months.
+But if you’re only used to wearing them casually, how do you wear boots in a way that will get your boss’ seal of approval?

 What should I look for when buying boots for work?

 Male or female, you can absolutely wear a pair of boots to the office.
-The type of boots you wear and how you style them depends on your work environment and company culture – so that’s the number one thing to keep in mind when deciding on your style, colour, and heel height.
+The type of boots you wear and how you style them depends on your work environment and company culture – so that’s the number one thing to keep in mind when deciding on your style, colour and heel height.
 Here are some general tips to follow when considering your new office boots.

 A pointed toe